goreleaser/goreleaser/www/content/ci.md

 # docker login is required if you want to push docker images.
 # DOCKER_PASSWORD should be a secret in your .travis.yml configuration.
 - test -n "$TRAVIS_TAG" && docker login -u=myuser -p="$DOCKER_PASSWORD"
+# snapcraft login is required if you want to push snapcraft packages to the
+# store.
+# You'll need to run `snapcraft export-login snap.login` and
+# `travis encrypt-file snap.login --add` to add the key to the travis
+# environment.
+- test -n "$TRAVIS_TAG" && snapcraft login --with snap.login

 # calls goreleaser
 deploy: